julinserg/npmpgm/armadillo/README.txt

-=== 3.2: Manual Installation / Installation on Windows ===
+=== 2.3: Installation on MS Windows ===

-The manual installation is comprised of 3 steps:

-* Step 1:
-  Copy the entire "include" folder to a convenient location and tell your compiler to use that location for header files (in addition to the locations it uses already).
-  Alternatively, you can use the "include" folder directly.

-* Step 2:
-  Modify "include/armadillo_bits/config.hpp" to indicate which libraries are currently available on your system.
-  For example, if you have LAPACK and BLAS present, uncomment the following lines:

-  #define ARMA_USE_LAPACK
-  #define ARMA_USE_BLAS

-* Step 3:
-  If you have LAPACK and/or BLAS present, configure your compiler to link with these libraries.

-  If using Linux, link using -llapack -lblas
-  If using Mac OS X, link using -framework Accelerate If using Windows, see section 4.2.

-  You can also link with high-speed replacements for LAPACK and BLAS, eg. Intel's MKL or AMD's ACML.
-See section 5 for more info.
+There is currently no automatic installation for Windows.
+Please use the manual installation process described in section 2.1.

+Pre-compiled 32 bit versions of BLAS and LAPACK libraries for Windows are provided in the "examples/libs_win32" folder.

+See section 3.2 for more information on compiling & linking on Windows.

-=== 4.0: Compiling Programs and Linking: Examples ===
+=== 3.0: Compiling Programs and Linking: Examples ===

 The "examples" directory contains several quick example programs that use the Armadillo library.
-If Armadillo was installed manually (ie. according to section 3.2), you will also need to explicitly link your programs with the libraries that were specified in "include/armadillo_bits/config.hpp".
+If Armadillo was installed manually (ie. according to section 2.1), you will also need to explicitly link your programs with the libraries that were specified in "include/armadillo_bits/config.hpp".